mohammednawas8/EasyFood/README.md

 # Libraries and technologies used
-- Navigation component
+- Navigation component : one activity contains multiple fragments instead of creating multiple activites.
-- Retrofit
+- Retrofit : making HTTP connection with the rest API and convert meal json file to Kotlin/Java object.
-- Room
+- Room : Save meals in local database.
-- MVVM & LiveData
+- MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
-- Glide
+- Glide : Catch images and load them in imageView.